HirokiHamaguchi/latexlint/README.md

 You can define your own regular expressions to detect in `.tex` or `.md` files.

-Check [LaTex Lint: Add Rule to Detect](#latex-lint-add-rule-to-detect) for more details.
+Check [LaTex Lint: Add Custom Detection Rule](#latex-lint-add-custom-detection-rule) for more details.

 We listed some examples in the following.